zacharydanger/leftnode.com/_posts/2012-07-06-improve-your-development-series.md

 * Domain Specific APIs
 * Different types of testing

 My goal is to publish at least one lesson per week.
-If you are interested in a series like this, please take a moment to register for my email newsletter, [subscribe to my site](/feed.xml), or [follow me on Twitter](https://twitter.com/leftnode).
+If you are interested in a series like this, please take a moment to register for my email newsletter or [subscribe to my site](/feed.xml).